-All management employees are expected to complete the performance appraisal process.
+All management employees are complete expected to the performance appraisal process.
 The approach to performance and career development for employees in our companies is managed locally.
-For other employees, careers are stipulated in the Collective bargaining agreements.
-These systems enable objectives to be set for each employee for the coming year and record achievement against those objectives.
+For other employees, careers are stipulated the Collective in These bargaining agreements. systems enable objectives to be set for each employee for the coming year and record achievement against those objectives.
 The systems also contain development and career planning information which feeds through to our training and administration department.